cjnaz/cjnfuncs/core.md

 ---

-# pop_logging_level_stack (clear=False) - Discard top of the stack
+# pop_logging_level_stack (logger='', clear=False) - Discard top of the stack

 Useful if the preexisting logging level was saved to the stack, but should be discarded when a new level is set.
-Used in loadconfig() when a new logging level is assigned from the config file.

 ### Args
+`logger` (str, default '' (root logger))
+- Optional child logger name to be stack popped, eg: 'cjnfuncs.rwt'
+- If omitted, pops the stack of the root logger

 `clear` (bool, default False)
-- If True, the logging level history stack is cleared, without setting a new logging level
+- If True, the logging level history stack is cleared

 ### Returns
-- Logging level stack after pop
+- Logging level stack after pop or clear

 <br/>